benyaminl/php-html-news/readme.md

 # HTML RSS AGREGATOR

-This is a garage project that mimik like 68k.news, so old browser like IE8 or mosaic could access the pages
+This is a garage project that mimik like 68k.news, so old browser like IE8 or mosaic or old Firefox (v0.9-pre XUL) could access the pages

 this project for now only focus on Indonesia News provided by kontan based rss (as only them that have rss)